marcelochaves95/MathKit/README.md

 # MathKit

-MathKit is a Swift library for iOS, iPadOS and macOS that implements common 2D and 3D vector and matrix functions, useful for games or vector-based graphics.
+MathKit is a Swift library for iOS, iPadOS, macOS and watchOS that implements common 2D and 3D vector and matrix functions, useful for games or vector-based graphics.